First 2021 Graduates Top Off Their Training with Powerhouse Career Services

 - Being extremely responsive via Slack, LinkedIn, phone and emails, and

 - Using positive language to provide new perspectives and keep students motivated despite setbacks,” listed Yim.

 King-Bell added that learning how to give a “practiced and effortlessly flowing elevator pitch” with Kirshner made a big impact on her job search.
 “Kate is a mega resource, a real powerhouse.
 Her industry knowledge in both tech and recruiting was immensely useful.
 She provided targeted information for all of the interviews and summaries of the prospective jobs,” said King-Bell.

-She also praised Anderson Lee, another senior career services manager for CompTIA Tech, who introduced her to the IT-Ready Technical Support program at an Englewood Job Fair and Employment Resource Fair in Chicago.
+She also praised Anderson Lee, another senior career services manager for CompTIA Tech Career Academy, who introduced her to the IT-Ready Technical Support program at an Englewood Job Fair and Employment Resource Fair in Chicago.
 “His countenance and professionalism were unparalleled.
 When I was completing the application, I ran into some difficulty.
 I contacted Mr. Lee, and immediately he stopped what he was doing and helped me properly complete the application.
 I am extremely appreciative and grateful for his help,” said King-Bell.